bitcraftlab/Processing-Tool-Template/readme.md

 ### How to use it

 Up-to-date instructions can be found on the [processing-wiki](http://code.google.com/p/processing/wiki/ToolTemplate).
-Make sure to create a copy of
+Make sure to copy `build.properties.tmpl` to `build.properties` and customize the paths to match your system.

 ### License